Tysilio: Place names

 Today Tysilio's name is remembered in several church and place names in Wales, including Llandysilio in Powys, Llandissilio in Pembrokeshire, Llandysiliogogo in Ceredigion and Llantysilio in Denbighshire with Llantysilio Hall, a Grade II listed building.
+Accros the England-Wales border, in Herefordshire, is Llancillo Church.

-It appears in the longest place name in the United Kingdom, Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, part of which (shown bold here) means "the Church of St. Tysilio".
+It appears in the longest place name in the United Kingdom, Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, part of which (shown bold here) means "the Church of St Tysilio".
 That name, however, is a late 19th-century invention for the burgeoning tourist industry in the area.